roshan9900/British_Airways_Virtual_Pro/README.md

 6. **Feature Importance Analysis**: After model training, I assessed feature importance to determine which attributes have the most significant impact on the booking decision.
 This analysis provided valuable insights into customer preferences and behaviors.

+7. Interactive BI Dashboard: To provide an interactive and insightful representation of these findings, I developed a Power BI dashboard.
+This dashboard featured a range of visualizations, including bar charts, line charts, pie charts making the project's insights easily accessible, comprehensible, and user-engaging.

 **Coclusion**:
 Beyond its specific application to predicting British Airways bookings, our project exemplifies a versatile approach that can be adapted to diverse real-world scenarios.
 Whether it's forecasting sales, mitigating risks, optimizing processes, or understanding customer sentiment, the principles of data preprocessing, feature engineering, and machine learning remain potent tools for data-driven decision-making.